dhardy/pippin/doc/file-format.md

     A-Z); 'Q' for 'quad word'.
 *   A variable-length section starting `Bbbb` where 'bbb' is a big-endian 24-bit number and signifies the number of bytes in the section (including the `Bbbb` part).
-The length must be a multiple of 4 and is preferred to be a multiple of 16.
+The length must be a multiple of 16.

+NOTE: the `Bbbb` variant is not currently included.

 These allow extensible header content.
 Extensions should use the first of these variants which is suited to their application in order to keep the header as readable as reasonably possible in a hex-editor.
 Typically the first few bytes following the `H`, `Qx` or `Bbbb` will identify the purpose of the block as in `HSUM` for the checksum format specification.

-If the program reading the header does not recognise the block it may be ignored.
+The next section deals with recognising what these blocks contain, starting from the byte following `H`, `Qx` or `Bbbb`.
+Typically blocks are right-padded with zero bytes when the content is shorter than the block length.

 ### Header blocks

+Remark blocks start `R` and should be UTF-8 text right-padded with zeros.

+User fields of the header start `U` and are passed through to the program using the library as byte sequences (`Vec<u8>` in Rust terminology).

+File extensions start with any other capital letter (`A-Z`); ones starting `O` are considered optional (i.e. interpreters not understanding them should still be able to read the file) while others are considered important (interpreters not understanding them are likely to fail).

+Blocks starting with anything other than a capital letter are ignored if not recognised.

+#### Checksum format

+Block starts `SUM`.
-A line starting `HSUM` is used to specify the checksum format used throughout the file.
+It is used to specify the checksum algorithm used for state checksums.
+(Note that the checksum used for verifying the file's header contents, snapshot and commit contents as written in the file is fixed to SHA-256.)
 This section is special in that it must be the last section of the header; i.e. the next n bytes (32 in the case of SHA-256) are the checksum and terminate the header.

-TBD: binary format of checksum (big- or little-endian bytes?).
+Currently only `SUM SHA-2 256` is supported.

+#### Other

 TBD: information on partition, parent, etc.